JCMexplains/writing-for-success-2023/textbook.md

 > \[Audio podcast\]*.* Retrieved from
 > https://www.savvyconsumer.org/podcasts/050710

+#### Writing At Work

+Be careful when using information from a discussion site like Reddit, Quora, or other forums because the information is not always checked for accuracy.
+It's not a good idea to rely solely on these sources for important information.
+However, you can still use them for some types of research.

 #### Exercise 4

 Revisit the references section you began to compile in **Exercise 1**.